keghub/templates/README.md

 dotnet new -i EMG.Templates
 ```

-Since the package is hosted in the EMG private NuGet feed, make sure it is listed as a authenticated source.

 Alternatively, you can check out the repository and install the package by running the following command in the folder where you checked out the repository:
 ```
 dotnet new -i .\content\